 Use this shortcut in curly braces of a hash element reference:

-$score{fred} # write instead of $score{'fred'}
+$score{fred} # instead of $score{'fred'}

 Hash Functions